WSL: Will Chelsea finally leapfrog Arsenal to take charge of Women's Super League title race?

 "Arsenal won't read too much into it if Chelsea do go top, both teams know where they are.
 They just have to keep on winning - they know Chelsea have a tougher run-in, they know Chelsea have to play Tottenham twice, and host Manchester United on the final day of the season.

 "Both teams will be quite happy with where they are, but it's in Chelsea's hands and we have seen them go on winning runs - they have got the experience to finish the job.
-I think you would rather be where Chelsea are, particularly as Arsenal have the two legs coming up against Wolfsburg in Europe."
+I think you would rather be where Chelsea are."

-Chelsea's all-action versatile midfielder Guro Reiten, who has featured in all but one of their 16 WSL games so far, will make her 50th appearance in the competition on Wednesday if she features in Hayes' line-up.
+Chelsea's all-action versatile midfielder Guro Reiten, who has featured in all but one of their 16 WSL games so far, will make her 50th appearance in the competition on Sunday if she features in Emma Hayes' line-up at Leicester.

 If she does, and Chelsea go on to win, she will become the joint-most successful player in WSL history from their first 50 games, with 39 wins.
 No other Blues player has achieved this feat, with the current record holders, Lia Walti and Vivianne Miedema, both of an Arsenal persuasion.